sadashiv-sahoo/OscProbability/doc/Doc.md

-## Proper Document will be uploaded soon !!!
+## A proper documentation will be uploaded soon !!!

+## Open "index.html" file in your browser, that kept inside "html" directory

-# Please check "README" at examples
+## Please check "README" at examples
-# For any help/suggestion/comments, please feel free to contact Devloper
+## For any help/suggestion/comments, please feel free to contact Devloper